-The English as an Additional Language (EAL) program supports students in the Upper Elementary School (UES) to acquire and develop the four essential language skills of speaking, listening, reading, and writing.
+The English as an Additional Language (EAL) program supports students in the Lower Elementary School (LES) to acquire and develop the four essential language skills of speaking, listening, reading, and writing.
 EAL teachers develop and deliver a comprehensive approach to language support using a variety of instructional strategies.
 Overall, the program creates a comfortable learning environment to support students in developing both social and academic language skills, while utilizing the curriculum of the respective grade level.
 The EAL teachers work very closely with the classroom teachers to assess and monitor the students’ English language acquisition, as well as to support progress in the content areas.
 The EAL teachers and the classroom teachers use the co-teaching model to maximize student learning.
 Students receive instruction both in the regular classroom and out of the classroom dependent on their needs.

 The EAL program at ASD recognizes the importance of each student’s home language and culture.
 Strong home language proficiency contributes to the development of a second or additional language.

 EAL students may be identified at the time of admission or throughout the school year, through a comprehensive referral process and standardized assessments.
 Services that are offered may include pre-literacy skills, listening comprehension, oral expression and communication, vocabulary, grammar, word study, guided reading groups, and reading/writing workshop.

 When students are ready to be considered for exit from the EAL program, the EAL teacher and classroom teacher carefully review recent assessments and evaluate classroom performance to make a recommendation on exiting the EAL program.